 The Fund's remaining cash, United States Treasury Obligations, T-Bill ETFs and money market mutual fund holdings are on deposit with the Custodian.
 The Fund is permitted to temporarily carry a negative or overdrawn balance in its account with the Custodian.
-Such balances, if any at period-end, are shown on the Statements of Financial Condition under the payable caption Due to Custodian.
+The Fund incurs interest expense on any overdraft balance with the Custodian.
+Such balances, if any at period-end, are shown on the Statements of Financial Condition under the payable caption Due to custodian.